16 Spring Haircut Trends To Inspire Your Next Salon Appointment

 Natural Shapes

 Autumn charted the rise of the ultra-short afro; this spring, the shape is a little more grown out and rounded like this look on model Londone Myers.
 “Embracing natural hair is always in,” says Spirito.
-Invest in a deeply moisturizing conditioner such as Amika Hydro Rush Intense Moisture Conditioner, or Camille Rose Algae Renew Deep Conditioner, if you want to spend less.
+Invest in a deeply moisturising conditioner such as Amika Hydro Rush Intense Moisture Conditioner, £24, or Camille Rose Algae Renew Deep Conditioner, £15.99, if you want to spend less.

 The Steep Bob